the-events-calendar/tribe-common/readme.txt

 == Changelog ==
 = [TBD] TBD =

+* Fix - Resolves a PHP 8.2 deprecation error on `Date_Utils` - `PHP Deprecated:  strtotime(): Passing null to parameter #1 ($datetime) of type string is deprecated in /.../wp-content/plugins/the-events-calendar/common/src/Tribe/Date_Utils.php on line 256`.
 * Fix - This fixes an issue where a template with a duplicate name but located in different folders is called it would always reference the first file.
 Updated the key to be unique by folder as well.
 [ECP-1627]

 = [5.2.3] 2024-02-19 =